cocoleemon/BloomVault/docs/volume-3/03-product-specifications/08-wishlist.md

 * Keep track of products they want to buy.
 * Separate purchase intent from general research.
-* Revisit products before purchasing.
+* Continue researching before purchasing.
+* Capture the reason behind each future purchase.
 * Make thoughtful buying decisions.

 ---